Depression in Men: It Happens More Than You Think

 Depressed men might have the symptoms listed in the DSM for depression (e.g.: feelings of worthlessness, fatigue, diminished interest, etc.) But those symptoms might not be present or noticeable in a depressed man.

 physical symptoms (headaches, gastrointestinal issues, pain),

 increased active emotion suppression through drug and alcohol abuse, or risk-taking (e.g. gambling, reckless driving, having affairs), or

 escapist behavior such as spending obsessive amounts of time working, exercising, playing video games, etc.

 A depressed woman might sleep a lot as an escape from painful emotions she doesn't want to address or know how to deal with.
 A depressed man might work a lot as an escape from painful emotions he doesn't want to address or know how to deal with.

-Terrence Real talked about these symptoms of male depression in I Don't Want to Talk About It: Overcoming the Secret Legacy of Male Depression in 1997.
+Terrence Real talked about these symptoms in his book about male depression in 1997.
 It’s taken a while for his ideas to catch on, but there is a growing body of research backing up the need for expanding the defining depression symptoms to include those more likely to be found in depressed men.

 "When alternative and traditional symptoms are combined, sex disparities in the prevalence of depression are eliminated.
 Further study is needed to clarify which symptoms truly describe men’s experiences of depression."